EASA Class 1,2,3 and LAPL Aviation medicals

 You can be assured that, whichever Licence you hold, from whichever EASA state licensing authority, I will issue you a valid EASA Medical certificate which will 'validate' your EASA licence.
 I provide that summary to explain how being seen by a Malta Approved AME in the UK (on Malta issued EASA paperwork) will be acceptable for a licence holder who has a Sate of Licence Issue (SOLI) from say Denmark, Austria, France, Spain, Ireland, Malta, Germany or frankly any other EASA state.

-- Follow the following link to the relevant Medical certificate application form, print it, fill it in and bring it with you.
+- Follow the following link to the relevant Medical certificate application form, print page one, complete it and bring it with you.
 For Pilots: EASA Class 1/2/3/LAPL Medical certificate application form.
+If you are a Class 1 or Class 2 Medical certificate applicant, please complete this mental health checklist and bring it with you.
+Bring any current or expired medical certificate.

 - If you have any medical conditions or are on any medication (particularly new diagnoses or treatments) email me beforehand with details.
-I want to help you prepare for the medical to minimise problems on the day.

 - All class 1 pilots will need a finger prick haemoglobin blood test.
 Whilst I’m taking that blood we could use a drop to check your lipid profile.
 For some this is mandatory but for most it’s optional.
 So consider if you would like your lipid profile checking at the medical.
 I’ll use the information to calculate your stroke and heart attack risk over the next decade and discuss strategies to reduce elevated risk.